aditinpala/Battling-Bogus-Restaurant-Reviews-with-NLP-/README.md

 For each of the two classification tasks, try different vectorization options to build the models, and evaluate them using 5-fold cross validation method.
 Compare the following models’ performance.
 Report confusion matrix, accuracy, precision, recall, and F-measure.

-Deliverable –
+****Deliverable****
 (1)	Your Python script.
 (2)	An executive summary (up to two pages) to describe

-a.
-The models you have built and tested, and which one is the best for each task
+1. The models you have built and tested, and which one is the best for each task
-b.
-Top 10 features for each category in each task, for each algorithm.
+2. Top 10 features for each category in each task, for each algorithm.
 Explain if these features make sense to you, and what they mean regarding sentiment and authenticity.

-c.
-Each model’s performance in accuracy, precision, recall, and F-measure
+3. Each model’s performance in accuracy, precision, recall, and F-measure
-d.
-Each model’s error analysis to identify areas for improvement
+4. Each model’s error analysis to identify areas for improvement
-e.
-A comparison of the difficulty in sentiment classification vs. fake review classification.
+5. A comparison of the difficulty in sentiment classification vs. fake review classification.